Gravitational Stability of Vortices in Bose-Einstein Condensate Dark Matter: Bounds on Parameters

 \subsection{Other Bounds}

 We can obtain some other bounds to cut off other bits of parameter space.
 The asymptotic vortex density is given by

-If the vortex exists as a component of a galaxy, then there is a minimum and maximum density that the vortex can have, given by the maximum and minimum known values of mass density within a galaxy:
+If the vortex exists as a component of a galaxy, then there is a minimum and maximum density that the vortex can have, given by the maximum and minimum known values of mass density within the system:

 The value of $E_{\upsilon}$ in equation (\ref{backgrounddensity}) is fixed (as we are fixing the healing length), and so the bound on the density becomes a bound on $V_{0}$.

 Equation (\ref{Vleq}) gives a lower bound on $V_{0}$, so to obtain an upper bound, we use the second half of the above relation.